Five Chimneys: Analysis

 Originally published in 1946 in French, Five Chimneys is one of the most detailed personal accounts of Auschwitz-Birkenau.
 Olga was an inmate in the women's barracks at Birkenau for seven months in 1944-1945 and her narrative highlights issues of special importance to women.
 In this sense, Five Chimneys may be viewed as complementary to Primo Levi's If This Is a Man – Survival in Auschwitz or Elie Wiesel's Night.

 It is telling that the Germans used deception to disguise the existence of the extermination camps.
 Thus, Olga was told that her husband was being deported to Germany (not Auschwitz) and she was not forbidden to join him.
 Allowing the families of arrested Jewish men to join them in transports to "work camps in Germany" (and to bring their valuables) was more effective (and lucrative) than a general roundup of Jews, which might have led to panic and resistance.

 The deception continued inside the camps.
 Thus inmates of Auschwitz-Birkenau referred to the crematoria as "the camp bakery".
 The use of this euphemism was driven by the overriding need for discretion.
 Any inmates found spreading "false propaganda" were sent to the "camp bakery" themselves.

-The naming of the Sonderkommando (special commando: the German word "kommando" meant "work group" and had nothing to do with the British Special Forces known as "commandos", and little to do with the Boer term "kommando" or "commando" used for a band of guerilla fighters in the Anglo-Boer War), whose job it was to burn the victims' corpses, and the designation of the cards of SchutzHäftlingen – protected prisoners marked for execution with the letters SB "Sonderbehandlung" – special treatment, was all part of the grand deception.
+The naming of the Sonderkommando (special commando: the German word "kommando" meant "work group" and had nothing to do with the British Special Forces known as "commandos", and little to do with the Boer term "kommando" or "commando" used for a band of guerilla fighters in the Anglo-Boer War), whose job it was to burn the victims' corpses, and the designation of the cards of Schutzhäftlinge – protected prisoners marked for execution with the letters SB "Sonderbehandlung" – special treatment, was all part of the grand deception.

 In fact, deportees who were designated for the gas chambers upon arrival perished without a trace.
 They were not names, simply crematoria statistics.
 Many of the ordinary inmates of Birkenau were not tattooed, and when they died of malnutrition or beatings or when they were selected for the gas chambers, they too died without a trace.
 Those who were tattooed were never assigned numbers higher than 200,000.
 As the prisoners died, the numbers were simply reused.
 Thus, the Germans hoped to obfuscate the magnitude of the crime.